← All articles

-Oracle and Meta Are Cutting Tens of Thousands of Jobs.
-The Reason Isn't AI Efficiency - It's $259 Billion in Combined Obligations.
+Oracle and Meta Cut Tens of Thousands of Jobs.
+It's Not AI.

 Oracle is cutting up to 30,000 jobs in what the company calls its biggest “AI efficiency” restructuring in history.
 Its SEC filing tells a more specific story: a $2.1 billion restructuring charge layered on top of $124 billion in total debt, with $8 to $10 billion in annual cash flow needed to fund data centers the company promised as part of a $300 billion joint venture with OpenAI.